jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 #### 2011
 + January 1 - ```is:retweet``` and ```retweet_of_status_id:```.
 Retweets became a convention as early as April 2007, but matching before this date depends on search for "RT @" or "Via @" patterns.
++ January 1 - Followers and friends counts begin to be non-zero. ```followers_count:``` and ```friends_count:``` start having non-zero values to match on.
++ January 1 - User profiles begin to match profiles as they were when Tweet posted.
+Tweets before this date are set to user profile as they existed in September 2011.
 + June 2 - ```has:images``` and ```has:media```
 + September 1 - ```has:geo```, ```place_country:```, ```bounding_box:``` and ```point_radius:```